Forex Education

 1. Hammer

 A short body and a long wick, pointing downwards, form the Hammer pattern.
 You can find such a candlestick pattern at the bottom of a downtrend.
-There are two things that the Hammer pattern shows; there was selling pressure during the day, and that the prices were driven back up because of a strong buying pressure.
-You can have both red and green hammers – green hammers depict a stronger bull.
+There are two things that the Hammer pattern shows; there was selling pressure during the day, and that the prices were driven back up because of an intense buying pressure.
+You can have both red and green hammers – green hammers depict a more vigorous bull.

 2. Inverse Hammer

 This candlestick pattern is similar to the Hammer pattern.
-The main difference here is that it is inverted; that is, the lower wick is shorter while the upper wick is longer.
+The main difference here is that it is inverted; the lower wick is shorter while the upper wick is longer.

-This shows a buying pressure followed by a selling pressure that could not bring the market prices down as it was not strong enough.
-This pattern foretells that the buyers will soon control the market.
+This shows a buying pressure followed by a selling pressure that could not decrease the market prices as it was not strong enough.
+Thus, this pattern foretells that the buyers will soon control the market.

 3. Bullish Engulfing

-A short and red candle, engulfed by a bigger green candle, forms the Bullish Engulfing candlestick pattern.
+A short red candle, engulfed by a giant green candle, forms the Bullish Engulfing candlestick pattern.
 In general, the second day opens with lower prices than the first day.
 However, the bullish market pushes the prices up and makes the market more profitable for the buyers.

 4. Piercing Line